How to File a Trade Name (DBA) in Maryland

 What is a DBA?

 A DBA, also known as “Doing Business As,” Trade Name, Assumed Name, or Fictitious Name, is a name used by a business that is different from the legal name of the business.
-This name is often referred to as a Trade Name in Maryland.
+This name is officially referred to as a Trade Name in Maryland.

 When a business wants to operate under a name other than their legal name, the state of Maryland, like most states, requires the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.